trovit/spike-todo-declarative-effects/docs/custom_effects.md

 ```
 In the example above, we use the `get` effect inside the event handler for the `loadTodos` event in order to retrieve data from an endpoint.
 For the *TODO app* example we have implemented only two common configuration options:

-a. `url`: the url used in to make the `GET` request.
+a. `url`: the url used to make the `GET` request.

 b. `successEvent`: The event that will be dispatched when the request finishes successfully.
+Its payload will be the response data.

 ### `mutate`
 The `mutate` effect is used to mutate a value located on the `app-state` at a given path.